Birdie13-stack/Birdie13-stack/README.md

 ### A quote I go by:

 > "We don't have to be smarter than the rest.
-We have to be more disciplined than the rest." -
+We have to be more disciplined than the rest."
->
-> Warren Buffett
+> -Warren Buffett

 **Here's a quick summary about me**: